-Overtime: This appropriation covers the cost of overtime for required night or weekend training programs and alarm activity.
+Overtime: This appropriation covers the cost of overtime for required night or weekend training programs and alarm activity and has been eliminated in fiscal year 2023.

 Holiday Pay: Reflects the cost of twelve (12) days of holiday pay in lieu of actual days off.
+This appropriation is eliminated in fiscal year 2023 as it is given to employees that work over forty hours per week only.